 The only problem is that these passes also include activities that are already quite affordable.

 If you were to use a flex pass for something cheap, you’d actually be paying more than necessary for admission.

 However, if you’re interested in some of the more expensive tours, these passes are a lifesaver!

 Alternatively, you can also purchase an all-inclusive pass which includes admission to dozens of attractions for a specific amount of time (1, 2, or 3 days).

 While this is a great way to save a lot of money, you really have to use it for as many activities as possible in order to get the best possible discount.

-The next option is a prepackaged pass, which is part combo package and part build your own pass.
+The next option is a prepackaged pass, which is one part combo package and one part build your own pass.

 This service starts with a specific set of included activities for one flat price, and it includes the option of either 1, 2, 3, 4, or 5 additional attractions.